Rat Skates: Career with Overkill

 Skates established a relationship with Jon and Marsha Zazula in 1982 by mutual acquaintances of the Old Bridge Militia, an assembly of heavy metal fans and roadies who were providing their home for musicians Dave Mustaine, James Hetfield, Lars Ulrich and Cliff Burton to live.
 The Zazula's were proprietors of Rock 'n Roll Heaven, an import specialty record store located within the Route 18 Flea Market in East Brunswick, New Jersey.
 Assisted by band photographer and merchandiser Lori DeAngelis, he sold one thousand Power In Black cassette tapes from Rock 'n Roll Heaven on a consignment basis in eleven months.
 In 1982, the Zazulas formed Megaforce Records, which debuted L.P. record albums from Metallica, Raven, Anthrax, Exciter, Manowar and Talas.
 The Zazulas recognized the unit sales of Power in Black through Rock 'n Roll Heaven and by Skates' international marketing, and they presented him with a four-album recording contract offer that Skates accepted and was signed by the members of Overkill on April 10, 1985.

-From 1985–1987 Skates arranged and co-wrote two full-length studio LP records: Feel the Fire (Megaforce) and Taking Over (Megaforce/ Atlantic), which debuted at number 191 on the Billboard Top 200 on April 11, 1987.
+From 1985 to 1987 Skates arranged and co-wrote two full-length studio LP records: Feel the Fire (Megaforce) and Taking Over (Megaforce/ Atlantic), which debuted at number 191 on the Billboard Top 200 on April 11, 1987.
 He implemented the song "Fuck You!" by The Subhumans that was embodied in a live/ studio EP of the same name.
 He toured for these records in North America, Germany, Belgium, Denmark, Switzerland, Great Britain, Poland, France, Holland and Austria as thrash metal bands experienced exponential growth during these years.
 Skates became inundated with touring and recording commitments, and stated that the close-mindedness of some band members was suppressing Overkill's success, and the inability to satisfy his work ethics resulted in deep depression, excessive sleeping and alcoholism.
 He refused to meet the commitments required by a recording artist employed within the recording industry, and he announced his departure in Los Angeles in the fall of 1987 while completing a tour with Megadeth.